 Emily Brawley, CPA

 Emily is a certified public accountant and has a master’s in accountancy and a bachelor’s in accounting and finance from Gonzaga University.
+Outside of work, you can find Emily spending time traveling or outdoors.

 The Valuation of Securities Task Force (VOSTF) met March 24 at the NAIC Spring 2018 National Meeting in Milwaukee, Wisconsin, to discuss numerous items that were reviewed and exposed.